Get Fit with Your Family at These Five South Florida Parks

 South Florida: It’s a park-filled paradise

-Dr. Kaplan says drink plenty of water, wear sunscreen, a hat, and breathable performance clothing that keeps you cool by wicking moisture away from your skin.
-A walk, run, or bike ride by the breezy beach is another way to stay active when temperatures soar.
+Dr. Kaplan says to drink plenty of water, wear sunscreen, a hat, and breathable performance clothing that keeps you cool by wicking moisture away from your skin.
+A walk, run, or bike ride by the breezy beach or a swim is another way to stay active when temperatures soar.

 To add variety and fun to your fitness routine, dedicate one or two weekends a month to exploring some of Dr. Kaplan’s favorite South Florida parks: